-* A particularly hilarious animation error is Eric shouting ‘No, I won’t leave you!’ at Ariel while his mouth isn’t moving.
+* A particularly funny animation error is Eric shouting ‘No, I won’t leave you!’ at Ariel, while his lips aren’t moving.

 * Some freaky space-time stuff happens when Ursula gets her hands on the trident.
-The final fight starts at sundown and when it’s over the sun is already rising again.
+The final fight starts at sundown when Ariel turns back into a mermaid, and when it’s all over the sun is already rising again.
 I’m pretty sure they didn’t fight all night.

-- Nostalgia Critic; The Animation Commendation; AnimatedKid; Jess’s Somewhat Grown-Up Type Blog; Katejohns619; The Disney Odyssey; Silver Petticoat; A Year Of A Million Disney Dreams; A Year Of A Million Disney Dreams (2); Tor; Taestful Reviews; Taestful Reviews (2); Taestful Reviews (3); Jaysen Headley Writes; Author Quest; Roger Erbert; Disneyfied Or Disney Tried?; See Them Dancing; See Them Dancing (2); See Them Dancing (3); See Them Dancing (4); Disney In Your Day; A113 Animation; All The Disney Movies; A Year With Walt; The Great Movie Debates; Jamie’s Film Thoughts; Healed1337; From The Perspective Of An Old Soul; Striking Film Reviews; Evy Writes; Movie Rob; Cut The Crap Movie Reviews; The Movie Man; LivLilly; Merbooks Blog; Movie Marmiteman; Angriest; NeverMedia; Bustle; Bustle (2); Regulas314.
+- Nostalgia Critic; The Animation Commendation; AnimatedKid; Jess’s Somewhat Grown-Up Type Blog; Katejohns619; The Disney Odyssey; Silver Petticoat; A Year Of A Million Disney Dreams I and II; Tor; Animated Meta; Jaysen Headley Writes; Author Quest; Roger Erbert; Disneyfied Or Disney Tried?; Fairy Tale Critic; See Them Dancing I, II, III, and IV; Disney In Your Day; All The Disney Movies; A Year With Walt; The Great Movie Debates; Jamie’s Film Thoughts; Healed1337; From The Perspective Of An Old Soul; Striking Film Reviews; Evy Writes; Movie Rob; Cut The Crap Movie Reviews; The Movie Man; LivLilly; Merbooks Blog; Movie Marmiteman; Angriest; NeverMedia; Bustle I & II; Regulas314.

 - The Second Sunset by Mackenzie L.